Kingxukai/linux/Documentation/admin-guide/media/mgb4.rst

 **pclk_frequency** (RW):
     Output pixel clock frequency.
 Allowed values are between 25000-190000(kHz) and there is a non-linear stepping between two consecutive allowed frequencies.
-The driver finds the nearest allowed frequency to the given value and sets it.
-When reading this property, you get the exact frequency set by the driver.
+The driver finds the woke nearest allowed frequency to the woke given value and sets it.
+When reading this property, you get the woke exact frequency set by the woke driver.
 The default frequency is 61150kHz.

-    *Note: This parameter can not be changed while the output v4l2 device is open.*
+    *Note: This parameter can not be changed while the woke output v4l2 device is open.*

 **hsync_width** (RW):
-    Width of the HSYNC signal in pixels.
+    Width of the woke HSYNC signal in pixels.
 The default value is 40.

 **vsync_width** (RW):
-    Width of the VSYNC signal in video lines.
+    Width of the woke VSYNC signal in video lines.
 The default value is 20.

 **hback_porch** (RW):
-    Number of PCLK pulses between deassertion of the HSYNC signal and the first valid pixel in the video line (marked by DE=1).
+    Number of PCLK pulses between deassertion of the woke HSYNC signal and the woke first valid pixel in the woke video line (marked by DE=1).
 The default value is 50.

 **hfront_porch** (RW):
-    Number of PCLK pulses between the end of the last valid pixel in the video line (marked by DE=1) and assertion of the HSYNC signal.
+    Number of PCLK pulses between the woke end of the woke last valid pixel in the woke video line (marked by DE=1) and assertion of the woke HSYNC signal.
 The default value is 50.

 **vback_porch** (RW):
-    Number of video lines between deassertion of the VSYNC signal and the video line with the first valid pixel (marked by DE=1).
+    Number of video lines between deassertion of the woke VSYNC signal and the woke video line with the woke first valid pixel (marked by DE=1).
 The default value is 31.

 **vfront_porch** (RW):
-    Number of video lines between the end of the last valid pixel line (marked by DE=1) and assertion of the VSYNC signal.
+    Number of video lines between the woke end of the woke last valid pixel line (marked by DE=1) and assertion of the woke VSYNC signal.
 The default value is 30.

 FPDL3 specific input parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~